-That said, Afterpay’s list of participating merchants is nowhere near as long as PayPal’s—just 11,500 brands in the U.S. However, Afterpay doesn’t require a credit check.
+That said, Afterpay’s list of participating merchants is nowhere near as long as PayPal’s—just 11,500 brands in the United States.
+However, Afterpay doesn’t require a credit check.

 Klarna works with participating retailers for in-store purchases and allows you to use its app to take advantage of installment payments anywhere online.

-You can opt for a no-interest, no-fee six-week installment plan like the ones PayPal and AfterPay offer, or you can apply for financing for larger purchases.
-Financing repayment takes place from six to 36 months with a 19.99% APR.
+You can opt for a no-interest, no-fee six-week installment plan like the ones PayPal and AfterPay offer, or you can apply for financing on larger purchases.
+Financing repayment extends from six to 36 months with a 19.99% APR.

 Klarna’s standard installment program won’t affect your credit, but the financing plans require a hard credit inquiry that will.

-Splitit uses the same concept as other buy now, pay later services but with slightly different terms.
-Instead of four payments over six weeks, the company splits your purchase amount into three payments over two months—one-third on the date of the purchase, another third one month later, and the final third the following month.
+Splitit uses the same concept as other BNPL services but with slightly different terms.
+Instead of four payments over six weeks, the company splits your purchase amount into three payments over two months: one-third on the date of the purchase, another third one month later, and the final third the following month.

 The company doesn’t charge interest or late fees.
 You can use your debit or credit card, but Splitit will place a hold on your account.
-Here’s how that hold would work with a $300 purchase:
+Here’s how that hold works with a $300 purchase:

 - Credit cards: You pay $100 the day of your purchase.
 Splitit holds $200 on your card as a pending purchase.
 The hold drops to $100 when you make your next $100 payment, then to $0 when you make your final payment.